-Defense initiatives address a wide range of national security threats—from natural disasters, terrorism, public health crises, and foreign military activity, to disinformation campaigns, cyber threats, and organized blue and white collar crime.
-Mainstream and fringe social media platforms, as well as deep and dark web networks, are increasingly relevant to support investigations and response efforts for these security risks.
+Defense intelligence initiatives address a wide range of national security threats—from natural disasters, terrorism, public health crises, and foreign military activity, to disinformation campaigns, cyber threats, and organized blue and white collar crime.
+Mainstream and fringe social media networks, as well as deep and dark web networks, are increasingly relevant to support investigations and response efforts for these security risks.

-Defense agencies can glean more powerful insights from other intelligence inputs by integrating relevant online data from these open sources.
+Defense intelligence agencies can glean more powerful insights from other intelligence inputs by integrating relevant online data from these open sources.
 However, consolidating this data while meeting intelligence cycle requirements poses a number of challenges.

 For instance, some social, deep, and dark web data feeds aren’t easily accessible through a data lake, API, or intuitive data aggregator.
 These are required by agencies to integrate new data sources into other feeds and tooling, develop advanced data science applications like machine learning, and conserve HUMINT resources amidst an analyst shortage.

-In this article, we’re diving into online data discovery and intelligence processes in defense.
+In this article, we’re diving into online data discovery and intelligence processes used in defense.
 How and where are defense agencies gathering threat intelligence?
 How can relevant social, deep, and dark web data be accessed in line with defense requirements?
 And how does this data leverage investigations into burgeoning use cases like countering domestic terrorism, identifying disinformation, and reinforcing national cybersecurity?